Universitetsparken 5, 2100 København Ø

 Moreover, I’m part of the research project “Personalized Medicine in the Welfare State”, MeInWe, at the Center for Medical Science and Technology Studies in Copenhagen (PI: Mette Nordahl Svendsen).
 In this context, I explore how and whether more “precise” health-related knowledge about individuals can be established from data on the many, and how notions of health, disease and the person are shaped through data.

-My research interests also include discussions on how to deal with the complexity of human disease through studies of experimental animals, mathematical models, simulations as well as new replacement technologies, such as patient-derived organoids and organ-on-chip technologies.
-I study the latter through my affiliation with the EU-funded project HYBRIDA (The Ethics of Organoids), based at the Centre for Medical Ethics at the University of Oslo.
+My research interests also include discussions on how to deal with the complexity of human disease through studies of animal models as well as new replacement technologies, such as patient-derived organoids and organ-on-chip technologies.
+I study the latter through my affiliation with the EU-funded project HYBRIDA, based at the Centre for Medical Ethics at the University of Oslo.

-I am on the editorial board of Studies in History and Philosophy of the Biological and Biomedical Sciences and currently edit the newsletter for the Society of Philosophy of Science in Practice.
+I'm associate editor of Studies in History and Philosophy of Science and editor of the newsletter for the Society of Philosophy of Science in Practice.

 I have a background in philosophy and biology and a PhD in Science Studies from Aarhus University.
 The PhD project explored the philosophical implications of research strategies in systems biology, with special focus on the quest for general principles of biological organization and the application of engineering approaches to study living systems.
 In the academic year of 2014/2015 I was a postdoctoral fellow at the Center for Philosophy of Science at University of Pittsburgh.

 I teach philosophy of science courses for science students from biology, the chemical sciences, and sports science.
 I supervise projects on philosophy of biology and medicine and co-supervise projects on science communication.